Key strategic aims

 The University also aims to

-- Strengthen its internationally competitive research base by placing an increased emphasis upon applied research with links to R&D through activities funded by sponsors such as the TSB, RCUK, EU and industry, as outlined in WAG's 2010 Economic Renewal: A New Direction strategy.
+- Strengthen its internationally competitive research base by placing an increased emphasis upon applied research with links to R&D through activities funded by sponsors such as the TSB, RCUK, EU and industry.

 - Undergo ambitious growth in key academic areas developed in partnership with industry and government that will stimulate the development of a Knowledge Economy in South West Wales and beyond.
 This is supported by our ambition to create a world-leading research, innovation and educational facility at the proposed Bay Science and Innovation Campus.